JAForbes/blog/posts/ramdaScrape.md

 General Practicality of Ramda and Functional Techniques
 =======================================================

 Ramda is a functional Javascript utility library.
-It is extremely useful for reducing complexity of involved tasks by allowing for composition of small functions into larger ones, and by encourage a flow of data instead of global state.
+It is extremely useful for reducing complexity of involved tasks by allowing for composition of small functions into larger ones.
+Ramda encourages a flow of data instead of storing global state for later use.

 There are many demonstrations of Ramda, but most of them are very pie in the sky, and don't use actual data.
-So this demonstration will ensure our data is real, we will scrape it from the internet.
+This demonstration will ensure our data is real, we will scrape it from the internet!

 At a later stage, I'd like to take the output data from this exercise, as input for another demonstration of Ramda's prowess at data processing.